isadoralucena/isadoralucena/README.md

 <div align="center">
 <h3>About me</h3>
-<p>I'm a lifelong learner who enjoys solving problems.
+<p>I'm a lifelong learner who enjoys solving problems (with quality).
 I study programming in pursuit of challenges that allow me to learn and grow.
 Currently, I'm dedicated to honing my skills in Java and Spring.</p>
 </div>

 ##